SchumacherFM/Magento-Markdown/README.md

 - Drag'n'Drop, Copy'n'Past and classical file upload of images supported in textarea fields.
 [Automatic image uploading](https://developer.mozilla
 .org/en-US/docs/Web/API/FileReader) integrated (>=IE10, Safari 6.0.2, FX3.6, Chrome 7, Opera 12.02)
 - Converting of HTML into Markdown.
 Client side via JavaScript.
-- Preview mode either via on-the-fly rendering or Live Preview
+- Preview mode either via on-the-fly of rendered markdown or its HTML or Live Preview of the current page by choosing the approriate store view
+- Set permission per role under System -> Permissions -> Role that user can see different parts of the Markdown Editor

 Full documentation of Markdown's syntax is available on [John's Markdown page](http://daringfireball.net/projects/markdown/)